METEO 3 Lesson 7 Images

 Text description of the precipitation image.

 The image is a diagram illustrating the interaction between a warm conveyor belt and a cold conveyor belt in the atmosphere.
-The background consists of a pink sky at the top transitioning to a light blue near the middle, signifying atmospheric layers.
+The background, split diagonally consists of a pink sky at the top transitioning to a light blue near the bottom, signifying the airmasses of the warm and cold conveyor belts.
 An orange arrow labeled "Warm Conveyor Belt" ascends diagonally from left to right, above a series of white and gray clouds.
-Below these clouds, a light blue arrow labeled "Cold Conveyor Belt" extends horizontally.
+Below these clouds, a light blue bar labeled "Cold Conveyor Belt" extends horizontally.
 At the bottom, there is a green band with a gradient effect, labeled "S" on the left and "N" on the right, representing south and north directions.

 swath of snow created by a powerful mid-latitude cyclone